 Upon entering into the Purchase Agreement, the Company sold 63,260 shares of common stock to Lincoln Park as an initial purchase for a total purchase price of \$1,500,000 (the "Initial Purchase").
 The Company received net proceeds from the Initial Purchase of \$1,360,000 after the payment of the Introductory Fee and offering costs.
 As consideration for Lincoln Park's commitment to purchase up to \$16.5 million of shares of common stock under the Purchase Agreement, the Company issued 12,726 shares of common stock to Lincoln Park.
 If Lincoln Park is requested to purchase additional shares during the term of the Purchase Agreement, the requested shares, ("Regular Purchase"), are limited based on the current share price of the Company's common stock.
-If the average price is below \$36.00 per share, the Company is limited to issuing 4,167 shares per request; if the share price is between \$36.00 and \$48.00 per share, the limit is 6,250 shares per request, if the share price is between \$48.00 and \$60.00, the limit is 8,334 shares per request, and if the share price is above \$60.00, the limit is 12,500 shares per request.
-Requests for purchases are permitted daily as long as the Company's stock price is above \$60.00 per share.
-The price for such regular purchases will be the lower of: (i) the lowest closing price of the Company's common stock on the purchase date for such Regular Purchase and (ii) the arithmetic average of the three (3) lowest closing prices of the Company's common stock during the ten (10) consecutive business days immediately preceding.
-Additionally, the Company may instruct Lincoln Park to purchase additional shares of common stock that exceed the Regular Purchase limits ("Accelerated Purchase").
+If the average price is below \$36.00 per share, the Company is limited to issuing 4,167 shares per request; if the share price is between \$36.00 and \$48.00 per share, the limit is 8,334 shares per request, and if the share price is above \$60.00, the limit is 2,500 shares per request for purchases are permitted daily as long as the Company's stock price is above \$6.00 per share.
+The price for such regular purchases will be the lower of: (i) the lowest closing price of the Company's common stock on the purchase date for such Regular Purchase and (ii) the arithmetic average of the three (3) lowest closing prices of the Company's common stock that exceed the Regular Purchase limits ("Accelerated Purchase").
 If the Company requests Lincoln Park to make an Accelerated Purchase, the price per share is discounted from average historical closing prices.
 No additional shares were sold to Lincoln Park in the year ended June 30, 2024.